 Types of Vision Problems Affecting Children

 The list of problems which can affect children and their visual development is quite long.
 Many of these problems can affect a child before they can speak.
-The most common vision problem to affect children is refractive error.
-An eye examination with refraction is required to determine how well a child eyes focus.
+The most common vision problem to affect children is a refractive error.
+An eye examination with refraction is required to determine how well a child’s eye focus.

 Common eye focusing problems include: